 Which Toyota Sequoia Years to Avoid

 There are several Toyota Sequoia years that you should avoid.
-Most of these cover the earlier models that were made between 2001 and 2008.
-They don’t do well when it comes to offering the reliability needed by most drivers.
+Most of these cover the earlier models made between 2001 and 2008.
+They don’t do well when offering the reliability needed by most drivers.
 Below is a list of Toyota Sequoia years to avoid.

 - 2001 Toyota Sequoia

 - 2002 Toyota Sequoia

 - 2003 Toyota Sequoia

 - 2006 Toyota Sequoia

 The most common problems with these model years involve the brakes, steering, engine, body/paint, and suspension.
 Some years also came with a rear hatch handle that stops working at about 90,000 miles.
 Earlier Sequoias also experience severe problems as they age.